JavaScript API reference

 BrevoConversations('kill')

 Removes Brevo Conversations completely from the page.
-You can call BrevoConversations('restart') to reinitialize Brevo Conversations.
+Call BrevoConversations('restart') to reinitialize Brevo Conversations.